helium/maker-starter-app/README.md

 To build the app for distribution:

+1. Refresh dependencies: `yarn install && cd ios && pod install`
 1. In Xcode first go to Product
-2. Go to Scheme
+1. Go to Scheme
-3. Go to Edit scheme
+1. Go to Edit scheme
-4. Change the Build configuration to Release
+1. Change the Build configuration to Release

 ##### Archiving